PrincetonUniversity/gpu_programming_intro/setup.md

    $ cd gpu_programming_intro
    ```

-+ For the live workshop, to get access to the GPU nodes on Adroit, add this line to your Slurm scripts:
++ For the live workshop, to get priority access to the GPU nodes on Adroit, add this line to your Slurm scripts:

    `$ sbatch --reservation=gpuprimer job.slurm`